-While the urban forest includes all of this, the most important and iconic element of an urban forest is its trees.
+While the urban forest accounts for all of these things, the most important and iconic element of an urban forest is its trees.

 Trees provide shade, places for recreation and a sense of place and heritage.
 They also cool the city, capture rain, slow stormwater and provide habitat for birds and other animals.

-The urban heat island effect is a phenomenon where urban areas are hotter than surrounding rural areas, caused by increasing urban development replacing natural surfaces like bush or grass land with dry and impermeable surfaces such as concrete and asphalt.
+The urban heat island effect is a phenomenon where urban areas are hotter than surrounding rural areas.
+This is caused by increasing urban development where natural surfaces like bush or grassland are replaced with dry and impermeable surfaces such as concrete and asphalt.

-The urban heat island can increase the duration and intensity of heat waves, significantly affecting human health and comfort as well as local wildlife and vegetation.
-Hard surfaces absorb heat during the day and release it at night, resulting in higher night time temperatures.
+The urban heat island effect can increase the length and intensity of heat waves, significantly affecting our health and comfort, as well as that of local wildlife and vegetation.
+Heat absorbed by hard surfaces by day is released at night, resulting in higher night time temperatures.

 Biodiversity in the urban forest

-Trees in Stonnington’s parks and open spaces provide habitat for local wildlife including the Tawny Frog Mouth, Superb Fairy Wren, Eurasian Coot and the Eastern Spine Bill.
+Trees in our parks and open spaces provide habitat for local wildlife including the Tawny Frog Mouth, Superb Fairy Wren, Eurasian Coot and the Eastern Spine Bill.

-Despite the urbanised landscape, the urban forest as a whole provides important habitat and food resources to help increase the city’s biodiversity and support natural ecosystems.
+Despite the urbanised landscape, the urban forest as a whole provides important habitat and food sources to help increase biodiversity and support natural ecosystems.